 “I’d say its mostly impractical.
 Although, I know many trail runners (including myself sometimes in the summer) do it to prevent ticks from attaching.” source

 A simpler design might be to just have a motivated group of people (perhaps students in a field ecology course?) conduct tick races on shaved, unshaved legs.
 You just need to start them on the ankles and have participants hold still while the ticks make their ascents.
 That would be equally photogenic and fun, I think.
-And to get at the perception part, you could have blindfolded participants that would be asked to identify location of ticks crawling up legs (with controls being placement of non-ticks on ankles, perhaps).

 If somebody does go ahead and conducts this experiment — and if the effect is huge (my guess) — the next step would be to alert the folks at the CDC so they could add a shaving recommendation to their tick page.
 The reaction to that would be entertaining.